-Co-Immunoprecipitation (Co-IP) Service
+Co-Immunoprecipitation (Co-IP) Services

 At ProNet Biotech, we offer Co-IP services using transient expression systems in both plant and mammalian cells.
 Combined with Western blot or mass spectrometry detection, our Co-IP platform is well-suited for validating protein interactions discovered through other methods, such as yeast two-hybrid (Y2H) or GST pull-down assays.